Imacx-maria/prod_man/.documentation/design-style-guide.md

 - [ ] **For inline editing**: Use Edit icon with variant="default", size="icon", "Editar" tooltip, makes table row fields editable with save/cancel buttons
 - [ ] **For drawer opening**: Use Eye icon with variant="default", size="icon", appropriate tooltip, opens detailed view in drawer
 - [ ] All tables use consistent action button patterns based on their functionality (inline edit vs drawer view)
-- [ ] All export-to-Excel actions use the standard Exportar Excel button: icon-only, FileSpreadsheet icon, variant="default" (primary color), size="icon", always wrapped in a Tooltip with label 'Exportar Excel'
+- [ ] All export-to-Excel actions use the standard Exportar Excel button: icon-only, Download icon, variant="default" (primary color), size="icon", always wrapped in a Tooltip with label 'Exportar para Excel'
 - [ ] All notas (notes) buttons follow the style: icon-only, FileText icon, buttonSize="icon", className="mx-auto aspect-square", variant="link" if notes exist, variant="ghost" if empty, always wrapped in a Tooltip showing full notes content on hover
 - [ ] All icon-only buttons are wrapped in a Tooltip with a clear, descriptive label
 - [ ] **Table Component Consistency**: All inputs use `h-10` height, item fields use `Textarea` for wrapping, date pickers specify `buttonClassName="w-full h-10"`